Gerald Weinberg: Work

-In recent years, Weinberg was involved with the SHAPE Forum (Software as a Human Activity Performed Effectively) and working with the AYE Conference.
+In his later years, Weinberg was involved with the SHAPE Forum (Software as a Human Activity Performed Effectively) and working with the AYE Conference.
 Weinberg's life and work were honored in November 2008 with the publication of The Gift of Time, a collection of essays by a few of his students, colleagues, and friends, describing lessons learned from Weinberg and incorporated in their own consulting and managerial work.

 Weinberg has also written and published a number of novels.

 Publications

 Weinberg has published more than 40 books and more than 400 articles.
 A selection: